The Early November: The Early November (2024)

 In October 2023 the band announced that their sixth studio album will arrive in 2024, led by the single "About Me".

 In March 2024, the band announced that their sixth studio album The Early November would be released on June 14th, 2024 via Pure Noise Records along with a new single "What We Earn" and a full US Tour with support from Spitalfield, Hellogoodbye, Hit The Lights, and Cliffdiver.

 In April 2024, the band released a new track titled "The Fool."

 In early May 2024, the band released "Tired of Lying."
 Singer, Ace Enders states "the song is about overcoming childhood trauma and demons while at the same time learning about and trying to face your new ones."

 Later that month, they debuted their fifth preview of The Early November with the album's opening track "The Empress."
 Enders shares, "The song is about how hard it is to hold it together.
 We have to pretend a lot of the time to keep existing in the entertainment world.
 I can't say enough how grateful I am... but I also can't say it's been a walk in the park.
 Emotionally, I have been devastated many times, got back up to be knocked over again.
 And as a result, just kind of feel an unraveling of sorts almost all the time.
 This song is my inner struggle with overcoming that."

 On June 14th, The Early November was released along with a music video for its feature track "We Hang On."

+The band will make an appearance on the 2026 Vans Warped Tour.

+Musical style and influences

+Johnny Loftus of Allmusic described The Early November's music as having the "Drive-Thru Records sound", which he elaborated as having "incorporated sensitive emo, pop, and punk revivalist amalgams with a bit of post-hardcore grit".
+The band's music has been likened to the works of The Get Up Kids, Dashboard Confessional and Brand New.
+Drummer Jeff Kummer has cited albums by Jimmy Eat World, Radiohead, Third Eye Blind, Weezer, blink-182 and Deftones as having influenced his playing style.

+Legacy

+New Noise Magazine called the Early November a "staple in the emo genre".